ReallyGoodSmarts/travel-slack-bot/README.md

 # Linking TripIt & Slack

-This little program watches your TripIt account and posts a note into Slack whenever you are on the road.
+This little program watches your TripIt account and posts a note into Slack at the beginning and end of your trip.

 ![Example Post](https://github.com/ReallyGoodSmarts/travel-slack-bot/blob/master/images/ExamplePost.png)